 After Tek laid me off in 1994, I spent a year improving the house, mainly by converting the heat from electric baseboard to forced-air gas.
-I spent many afternoons in the PSU Engineering Library wading through the ASHRAE handbooks for ductwork equations.
+I spent many afternoons in the PSU Engineering Library wading through the ASHRAE handbooks for ductwork equations, which I built into a program to simulate airflow.
 It worked perfectly and is still in service.
 In 1996 I attended a job fair and got an offer from Phoenix Technologies, one of the main players in the PC BIOS embedded software market.
 I've been there ever since.
 I still read SF, listen to classical music, and repair old radios and test equipment for fun.
 I'm also still the keeper of the Last Running IBM 1620.
 In 2006, I remarried (and survived a tumor), and couldn't be happier.

 My Tektronix job was sort of given to me.
 I was still wet behind the ears when I graduated from the University of Portland (BSEE 1980) and had no idea what to do next.
 A classmate, Mike Ziuchkovski, who already worked at Tek, arranged five interviews for me.
 I got offers from three and accepted the one for Mike's department, Terminals & Displays Custom Modified Products, working for Chuck Edgar.
 After several happy years there I moved on to T&D Engineering under Dave Brown, where I helped make the 4205/7/9 terminals.